joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_theological_virtues/of_mercy/prologue.md

 (2) To whom does it belong to pity?
 (3) Whether mercy is a virtue?
 (4) Whether it is the greatest of virtues?

+* Whether Evil Is Properly The Motive Of Mercy?
+* Whether The Reason For Taking Pity Is A Defect In The Person Who Pities?
+* Whether Mercy Is A Virtue?
+* Whether Mercy Is The Greatest Of The Virtues?